 Next we consider our second delayed model.
 Suppose that information about trades is continuously updated, but remains d steps behind.
-That is, we only know the results from the first trade after the (d + 1)st trade completes.
-Again d = 0 corresponds to the original model.
-Investors can again invest a fraction of their wealth each step.
-(They may not have accurate knowledge of how much wealth they have, since not all trade results are known.
-However, investments are possible because only the fraction of the wealth to be invested has to be determined.)
+That is, we only know the results from the first trade after the (d+1)st trade completes.
+Investors can again invest a fraction of their wealth each step (even though they may not have accurate knowledge of how much wealth they have, since not all trade results are known).
 This model accounts for situations where one receives updates on prices, but not in real-time.
 Surprisingly, we can show that there exist money-making schemes for arbitrarily large d even when there is only 1 up day.
+The proof appears in the appendix.

-THEOREM 4.1.
-There exist money-making schemes for m = 1, regardless of n and d.
+Theorem 13 There exist money-making schemes for m = 1, regardless of n and d.